Chiang Mai vs. Chiang Rai: Which Base Camp Is Right for You?

 Practical strengths of Chiang Rai:

 What Chiang Rai isn't: A great base for the Mae Hong Son Loop.
 The Loop starts in Chiang Mai.
-Positioning yourself in Chiang Rai adds a day of transit each way.
+Positioning yourself in Chiang Rai adds a day of transit each way for no real gain.

 The Honest Answer